-- There are a number of holidays (think:...
-Valentine's Day) and long weekends during the months of December, January, and February.
-In addition to Christmas and New Year's, there are two long travel weekends during the winter.
-The holiday to celebrate the life of Dr. Martin Luther King, Jr., takes place on the third Monday of each January.
-The third Monday of February is Presidents Day.
+There are a number of holidays and long weekends during the months of December,...
+January, and February.
+In addition to Christmas and New Year's, there are two long travel weekends during the winter: Dr. Martin Luther King, Jr. Day and Presidents Day.

 02 of 03

-The United States has no shortage of winter resorts for every type of skier.
 Some of the best ski resorts in the world are located in the United States, particularly in the West, where the Rocky Mountains, Cascades, and Sierra Nevada ranges dominate the landscape from Colorado to California.
-The ski towns of the West are almost as famous as the mountains themselves.
-For a taste of the Old West, head to Jackson, Wyoming or try out Aspen, Colorado for a more glamorous atmosphere.
+The ski towns of the West like Jackson in Wyoming, Aspen in Colorado, and Lake Tahoe in California are almost as famous as the mountains themselves.

 03 of 03